rsb-java does not shutdown properly if a Spread connection fails

 That said, it does not fully solve the situation as client threads may still deadlock in a blocking call and are currently not notified or aware of the underlying error.
 Therefore, we need to implement either an error handling strategy based on callbacks or explicit methods on our top-level objects indicating the failure state of a participant.
 However, this needs to be considered further.
 Hence, I propose to consider this for a next release.
 See #674.

-#5 Updated by J. Moringen over 9 years ago
+#5 Updated by J. Moringen almost 10 years ago

 Actually, the bug report was concerned with failing calls to